Last updated on November 9th, 2022 at 05:19 am.

 This is a cute little store with very friendly staff.
 Lots of cool items to look at and buy.
 From incense to jewelry, clothing to vinyl, one of the better used vinyl collections I’ve ever seen, along with cds and cassette tapes.

-This place is very groovy and hip man.
+This place is a very groovy and hip man.

 I’ll be honest, I think all of the above are big contenders for the best record store in the Kansas City Metro!
 With so few record shops left, I truly find something special at each store I visit.

 Do you own a Kansas City record store?
-If you wish to be on this local KCMO list of local record stores, please email us direct.
+If you wish to be on this local KCMO list of local record stores, leave a comment below.

 National Record Store day is held on one Saturday in April every year.
 In 2023 it will be on Saturday, April 15.
 Please support local record stores!